Here's How Long Carved Pumpkins Last

 "You can tell a pumpkin is ready to harvest when its skin hardens," says Sarah Perreault, senior editor at The Old Farmer's Almanac.
 The best test is to press your fingernail into the flesh.
 If it's difficult to do, the pumpkin is ready, but if you can pierce it easily, it's not ripe yet.
 Whether you're picking right from the patch or plucking from the aisles of a store, avoid any gourds with visible blemishes, cracks, or soft spots.
 "Be sure to check the bottom of the pumpkin, too," Perreault says.

 Where to Store Your Pumpkin

-Once you’ve picked your pumpkin, how you store it will determine how long it lasts.
-"Store in a cool, dry bedroom (under the bed is good), or in a cellar or root cellar—anywhere with a temperature around 55 degrees Fahrenheit,” Perreault advises.
+How you store your pumpkin will determine how long it lasts.
+"Store in a cool, dry bedroom (under the bed is good), or in a cellar or root cellar," Perreault says."Anywhere with a temperature around 55 degrees Fahrenheit."
 Resist the temptation to show off your pumpkin on the stoop or in a sunny window, where the warm temperature will cause it to decay quickly.
 If you can't stand the idea of an empty stoop this fall, buy some pumpkins to leave on display outdoors and hide those you intend to carve indoors, out of direct sunlight.